-The widely-used methods for predicting settlement under axial load for single pile can be categorized into three different types: (1) load transfer method; (2) elastic theory based method and (3) finite element or finite difference method.
+The widely-used methods for predicting settlement under axial load for a single pile can be categorized into three different types: (1) load transfer method; (2) elastic theory-based method and (3) finite element or finite difference method.

 The load transfer method was developed by Coyle and Reese (1966).
 In this method, the pile is divided into a number of segments.
 The movement of the individual pile segment at mid-height is estimated from load transfer versus pile movement curves (empirical t-z curves for shaft resistance and q-w curves for end bearing resistance) and the elastic axial deformation in an iterative manner for an assumed tip movement.
 The calculation proceeds up the length of the pile to obtain the load and displacement at the pile head.
 The pile load settlement curve can thus be constructed through a series of such calculations with different assumed tip movement values.

-Finite element or finite difference method is considered as one of the most powerful approaches for the analysis of single piles and pile groups under axial loading.
+The finite element or finite difference method is considered one of the most powerful approaches for the analysis of single piles and pile groups under axial loading.
 However, it is not commonly used in practice due to its high computational requirements.